ClewellChris/cybersecurity/README.md

 - Update the /ansible/host file to include the IP's of the servers you want to make your installs on
 - Run the playbook, and navigate to http://elkserverip:5601/app/kibana navigate to Add Metrics > Docker Metrics and Add Log Data > System Logs to check that the installation worked as expected.
 There will be a button at the bottom of each page to "Check Data" this will tell you if Kibana is receving data from your servers

-- The playbook file is install-elk-metricbeat-filebeat.yml, needs to be copied to /etc/ansible/roles
+- The playbook files are Elk_YML.yml, Docker_YML.yml, and MetricBeat_YML.yml they need to be copied to /etc/ansible/roles
 - You will want to update the /etc/ansible/host file to include all the servers you want to configure.
-Using your servers private IP to dicate which servers will get ELK and which will get FileBeat and MetricBeat
+Using your servers private IP to dictate which servers will get ELK and which will get FileBeat and MetricBeat
-- When you want to check your ELK sever information you will navigate to http://elkserverpublicip:5601/app/kibana
+- When you want to check your ELK sever information you will navigate to http://"elkserverpublicip":5601/app/kibana

 Commands Overview:
-- download elk playbook, elk-config, metric-config, filebeat-config,
-- once downloaded use $ cp install-elk-filebeat-metricbeat.yml /etc/ansible/roles
-- $ cp metric-config filebeat-config /etc/ansible/files
+Below are the in-depth commands for running and setting up the above ELK, MetricBeat, and DVWA playbooks.
+This walkthrough is assuming you have a network set-up and have designated which servers you want to monitor and which servers you want to do the monitoring.
+The entire environment above was built with a Jumpbox being the only access point for Admin.

+1. Setting up DVWA Container
+  - To begin I set up 3 individual Webservers to run DVWA behind a Load Balancer to maintain redundancy.
+If you would like to set up servers to run a DVWA Container then follow along with the instructions below, if not then go to 2.
+Setting up ELK and MetricBeat and FileBeat.
+  - Its best practice to setup up a secure system from the start.
+I began with setting up a Jumpbox on Azure and used an SSH public key as the authentication type using a key I generated using `ssh-keygen`.
+  - Go in to your Azure environment and go to your Jumpbox and go to "Reset Password" to add your ssh-key if you haven't already.
+Your machine must be running to make any changes.
+  - Once this is done you will want to make a change to your Security Group the Jumpbox is assgined to allow an SSH connection from your Host machine.
+  - Now that we have that set up we can move on to adding the DVWA Container to the Web Servers.
+This starts with adding the `Docker_YML.yml` file to the /etc/ansible/roles.
+  - Before you can run the playbook you'll want to update your /etc/ansible/host file to reflect the private ip's of the servers you want to add the DVWA Container to.
+In this VM they were named `webservers` if yours differ make that change to the `hosts:` section in the `Docker_YML.yml` file.
+  - When adding the ip's in the /etc/hosts you will want to add `ansible_python_interpreter=/usr/bin/python3` at the end of the ip to force ansible to use python 3 on each machine we configure
+  - Next we will want to make edits to the `ansible.cfg` file.
+When in the file you will want to edit the `remote_user` option to reflect the admin username that is used on the servers you want to add the DVWA container to.
+  - Now we want to `ping` the servers to make sure we are getting a connection.
+Run `ansible -m ping "server name"`.
+If it was successful it will show the ip's of the server| SUCCESS => .
+If you don't see the success message you'll want to check your `/etc/ansible/hosts` and `ansible.cfg` files to make sure the Admin usernames and ip's are correct
+  - Once we get success `pinging` our servers then we can run our `Docker_YML.yml` playbook.
+Run `ansible-playbook Docker_YML.yml` from inside the folder that the file is in.
+  - The playbook will run through each server and make the updates.
+You should now be able to navigate to your DVWA set up with `http://[load-balancer-ip]/setup.php.
+  - From here you can set up your DVWA server as you see fit.

+2. Setting up ELK, MetricBeat, and FileBeat
+  - If you didn't go through the above DVWA set up we will need to go through some setup before we can run our playbooks.
+  - Before we can run our playbooks we will need to designate which server(s) will host the ELK container and which will host the MetricBeat and FileBeat containers.
+Those changes are made in the `/etc/ansible/hosts` file and the